 The children and visiting parent(s) are given a private, child-friendly room in the center.
-The child and parent are monitored by a trained, volunteer supervisor who is neutral to the family situation and will document the interaction and activities of the two hour visit.
+The child and parent are monitored by a trained, volunteer supervisor who is neutral to the family situation.

 Both parties are required to complete an intake interview with the Supervised Visitation Staff prior to any visits.
 The intake process includes policies and procedures that will ensure a safe visit for the children and parents.

 Documentation surrounding each visit is recorded and compiled in a brief report.
 Notice is provided to the referring judge if either party violates the policies and procedures and service may be suspended or terminated.

 The visitation report is NOT intended to recommend suitability of unsupervised contact between the visitor and child(ren).
 The visits have taken place under controlled circumstances and may not accurately predict the safety or reliability of unsupervised contact.